Stochastic Collision Theory of Magnetism in Radical Fluids: Results and discussion

 \subsection{Concentration Dependence}

 To further explore experimentally verifiable predictions, we examined the concentration dependence of the equilibrium magnetization.
 A decrease in the concentration of organic radicals in a diamagnetic solvent should lead to a lower collision frequency among the radicals.
 Our time-evolution model is sensitive to this collision frequency.
-To model this, we assume that the collision frequency is directly proportional to the radical concentration.
+To model this, we assume that the collision frequency is directly proportional to the radical concentration \cite{1960kivelson_TheoryESRLinewidthsFreeRadicals}.
 This assumption relies on the simplification that the spin-carrying molecules and the solvent molecules have similar sizes and that the density and viscosity of the solution do not change significantly upon mixing.

-Using the 100$\%$ concentration case as a reference, we performed additional simulations at six concentrations from 100$\%$ down to approximately 0.28$\%$, with logarithmically spaced values of the collision frequency.
+Using as a reference the previously reported 100$\%$ radical liquid-crystal case \cite{2020uchida_ThermalMolecularMotionCanAmplifyIntermolecularMagneticInteractions}, we performed additional simulations at six concentrations from 100$\%$ down to approximately 0.28$\%$, with logarithmically spaced values of the collision frequency.
 We define the excess susceptibility $\Updelta\upchi = (\upchi - \upchi_0)/\upchi_0$, where $\upchi_0$ is the susceptibility of non-interacting spins.
 The calculated $\Updelta\upchi$ at 300 K and 0.3 T is plotted as a function of concentration, as shown in Fig.~4(b).
+Over the simulated range, $\Updelta\upchi$ is well described by a linear dependence on weight percent, $\Updelta\upchi \approx a C + b$ with $a \approx 4.68\times 10^{-6}$ per \% and a small offset $b \approx -2.8\times 10^{-7}$.
 The results indicate that the magnetic susceptibility per radical decreases as the concentration is reduced.
 This is an expected consequence, as lower concentrations lead to weaker effective intermolecular interactions, causing the behavior of the system to approach that of isolated, non-interacting spins, for which interaction effects are absent.
 This trend is consistent with the common experimental practice of studying radicals at low concentration when aiming to access intrinsic single-molecule properties, where intermolecular effects are minimized.
 This monotonic dependence on concentration provides a clear and experimentally testable prediction of our model.
 This prediction can be tested in existing experimental systems, such as nitroxide radical--diamagnetic liquid crystal mixtures, by varying composition and phase.